Tomshelby4/quiz-board-2/READme.md

-_Pig Dice Game_
+_Quiz-Board_

 #### By _Brian Maera_

 ## Description

-_This web application allows the user to answer a series of questions and outputs the user's score._
+_This web application allows the user to answer a series of questions and outputs the user's score.
+Available at:https://tomshelby4.github.io/quiz-board-2/ _

 ## Specs